Precipitation Downscaling with Spatiotemporal Video Diffusion: Conclusion

 \section{Conclusion}

-We propose an autoregressive video super-resolution method for probabilistic precipitation downscaling.
-Our model, OF-Diff, operates by deterministically super-resolving and warping the temporal context of a given frame, followed by stochastically modeling the low-level residual details via diffusion.

-We demonstrate empirically that our model can successfully resolve fine-grid structures from coarse-grid information in a temporally coherent manner.
-In addition, our method outperforms several competitive baselines on a range of quantitative metrics.
-Our work is an important step towards designing effective data-driven weather forecasting methods which can augment the abilities of numerical simulations, with potential applications to low-latency online weather forecasting.
+We propose a video super-resolution method for probabilistic precipitation downscaling.
+Our model, STVD, deterministically super-resolves a given low-resolution frame sequence and then stochastically models the residual details via diffusion.
+Our model effectively resolves how fine-grid precipitation features, generated as weather systems, interact with complex topography based on temporally coherent coarse-grid information.
+Our method outperforms several competitive baselines on a range of quantitative metrics.
+This is an important step towards designing effective statistical downscaling methods, providing highly localized information for planning against extreme weather events, such as floods or hurricanes in a warming climate, using tractable coarse-grid atmospheric models.

-\paragraph{Potential negative impacts} Despite the intended positive impacts of making the weather more predictable, our approach could potentially be misleading if adapted blindly to a dataset with a relative distribution shift, causing the model performance to degrade.
-Such an approach could cause the potential underestimation of extreme weather risks such as droughts or extreme rain events.
-To mitigate these risks, the model should be rigorously tested and re-trained on the data sets of interest.
+\paragraph{Limitations and Broader Impacts} A limitation of our approach is the necessity of paired low-resolution and high-resolution images for training.
+While this can be done once prior to training, designing methods that only require the low-resolution states is an interesting challenge.
+In terms of broader impacts, our approach could potentially have harmful consequences if adopted blindly to a new dataset, where distribution shift could cause the model performance to degrade, potentially leading to underestimation of extreme weather risks such as droughts or floods.
+To mitigate these risks, the model should be re-trained and rigorously evaluated on the dataset of interest.

-\paragraph{Acknowledgements} We thank Kushagra Pandey for valuable feedback.
+\paragraph{Acknowledgements} We thank Kushagra Pandey and Yibo Yang for valuable feedback.
 Prakhar Srivastava was supported by the Allen Institute for AI summer internship for much of this work.
 Stephan Mandt acknowledges support from the National Science Foundation (NSF) under an NSF CAREER Award, award numbers 2003237 and 2007719, by the Department of Energy under grant DE-SC0022331, by the IARPA WRIVA program, and by gifts from Qualcomm and Disney.
 Gavin Kerrigan is supported in part by the HPI Research Center in Machine Learning and Data Science at UC Irvine.

 {A.\arabic{section}}